NoahVik/Virtuous/README.md

 ```
 ```
 Wind up was my mind Without a way to Find
-Just few words with her i see it was illusion of a Kind
+Just her few words and i see it was illusion of a Kind
 ```

 ```